PhilippLgh/repootation/README.md

 - they are centrally managed and stored on company servers (reputation can go "out of business", be target of DoS attacks)
 - they are hard to process by other software such as package managers (only download audited modules, display modules with >100 likes)

+Ideally
+- we would own our opinion and it would be censorship resistant
-Ideally, we could express and store relationships of identities to content in a decentralized way.
+- we could express and store relationships of identities to content in a decentralized way
-Ideally, we would have a format that can be used as metadata and be easily processed by a program.
+- we would have a format that can be used as metadata and be easily processed by a program.
-Ideally, this information would be agnostic of underlying hosting infrastructure and portable / transferrable.
+- this information would be agnostic of underlying hosting infrastructure and portable / transferrable.

 # 💯